gwenily/gwenilys-list/readme.md

 # Gwenily's List

-- **Please ensure you use [uBlock Origin](https://github.com/gorhill/uBlock) to access most of the websites listed here**, otherwise, you will have a bad time.
-(To be honest, you should always have this in general).
+## Use [uBlock Origin](https://github.com/gorhill/uBlock) before accessing any websites.
-- Notice any typos, errors, broken links, or out of date info?
-Have suggestions or questions?
-Please [check here](https://github.com/gwenily/gwenilys-list/issues) and open an issue if someone else hasn't mentioned your comment already!
+Do you see any typos, broken links, or out-of-date information?
+Open an [issue](https://github.com/gwenily/gwenilys-list/issues), or create a [pull request](https://github.com/gwenily/gwenilys-list/fork).

-## What is this list, How do i use it?
+Do you have a question about one of the sites?
+Open an [issue](https://github.com/gwenily/gwenilys-list/issues).
-- This list is basically just a collection of things I personally use, or think are useful, cool, or neat!
-I made it to both shine light on things I think deserve more attention, and to provide those I know with a useful list about how to do things or what services are good.
+Do you find this tool useful?
+Consider bookmark the page.

-- Some items in this list could easily fit in more than one category, so to make sure you find what you're looking for please use `Ctrl + F` (or `Cmd + F` on macOS).
+## What is this list?
-- Items are in no particular order
+This list is a collection of things I use, think are useful, cool, or neat.
+I made it to both shine light on things that deserve more attention, and to provide peers with a useful list of tutorials, services, and tools.

-- I recommend middle clicking links to open in a new tab, especially for entries with multiple links
+## How do I use it?
-- I also recommend bookmarking the page if you like it!
+Some items could easily fit in more than one category.
+Use `Ctrl + F` (or `Cmd + F` on macOS).
+Items are in no particular order.
+If you find something interesting, use middle click (open in new tab) to avoid losing this page.

 ## Contents
 - [General Piracy](#general-piracy)